Dragon Quest (video game): Background

-The original idea for what became Dragon Quest came during the development of the 1985 NES port of Portopia.
+The original idea for what became Dragon Quest came during the development of the 1985 Famicom port of Portopia.
 Horii and Nakamura discovered the RPG Wizardry at a Macworld Conference & Expo.
-It had some influence on the NES Portopia's dungeon crawl segments, and Horii liked its depth and visuals.
+It had some influence on the Famicom Portopia's dungeon crawl segments, and Horii liked its depth and visuals.
 He wanted to create a game similar to Wizardry, to expose Japan to the mainly Western-dominated RPG genre, and to expand the genre beyond computer enthusiasts.
 Horii also cited Ultima as an inspiration for Dragon Quest's gameplay, specifically the first-person random battles in Wizardry and the overhead perspective of Ultima.
 Though the RPG genre was predominantly Western and limited to PCs, Japanese gamers enjoyed home-grown games such as The Black Onyx and the Dragon Slayer series alongside Western RPG ports.
 However, while Horii and Nakamura enjoyed the dungeon crawling and statistical nature of Wizardry, they realized most people would not.
 This had not originally been a concern, but the success of Super Mario Bros. greatly increased the potential audience of any new Famicom or NES game.
 To create Dragon Quest, the gameplay needed to be simplified.
 According to Horii: "There was no keyboard, and the system was much simpler, using just a [game] controller.
 But I still thought that it would be really exciting for the player to play as their alter ego in the game.
 I personally was playing Wizardry and Ultima at the time, and I really enjoyed seeing my own self in the game."

 In order to create an RPG that would appeal to a wide audience unfamiliar with the genre, and video games in general, Horii wanted to create a new kind of RPG that did not rely on previous experience with the Dungeons & Dragons tabletop RPG, did not require hundreds of hours of rote fighting, and could appeal to any kind of gamer.
 To accomplish this he needed to simplify the system and have players associate themselves with the hero.
 Thus as the game progressed, the hero would become stronger, in contrast to action games like Super Mario Bros. where Mario does not become continuously more powerful throughout the entire game.
 He wanted to build on Portopia and place a greater emphasis on storytelling and emotional involvement.
 He developed a coming-of-age tale that audiences could relate to and made use of RPG level-building gameplay as a way to represent this.